GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-What It Is: A structured pre-audit review of your farm system against GLOBALG.A.P.
-IFA that ends with a clear, time-bound certification roadmap.
+What It Is: A structured pre-audit review of your farm system against Good Agricultural Practices (GAP) requirements, specifically GLOBALG.A.P.
+IFA, ending with a clear, time-bound certification roadmap.

 -

-Key Benefit: Gives decision-makers a prioritized plan that reduces non-conformity risk and keeps certification on schedule.
+Key Benefit: Gives decision-makers a prioritized plan that reduces non-conformity risk and keeps GLOBALG.A.P. certification on schedule.

 -